morauszkia/coding-notes/advanced-concepts/oop.md

    - You can write code that works with objects of different classes in a consistent way
    - There are different types of polymorphism, such as method overloading (same method name with different parameters within a class) and method overriding (a subclass providing a specific implementation for a method inherited from its superclass)
    - A `draw()` method could work differently for `Circle`, `Square`, and `Triangle` classes

+## OOP Languages

+Most modern programming languages support Object-oriented programming to some degree.
+Some are principally Object-oriented languages, that treat everything as an object.
+Some are purely OOP languages that fully support or even enforce OOP, while there are also some that are mostly OOP, but also include some procedural programming features.
+These include

+- Java
+- Ruby
+- C#
+- Scala
+- Smalltalk

+Other multi-paradigm languages have also strong support for OOP principles:

+- Python treats everything as an object, and has strong support for OOP, but also functional and procedural programming
+- JavaScript added the Class syntax only as syntactic sugar, but supports OOP principles such as prototypal inheritance
+- Other languages: C++, Swift, Kotlin, PHP and others also support OOP principles